MykalMachon/mykal.codes/src/pages/about-me.md

 - 🍻 Spending time with family and friends
 - ☕ Making coffee

+To see the gear and technologies I use on a regular basis, checkout [my uses pages](/uses/)

 ## Education

 I graduated from the University of the Fraser Valley (UFV) with a Bachelor in Computer Information Systems in December of 2021.